ahooksjs/useTable/README.md

 # @ahooks/useTable

-> A pluggable Hooks for Table, [RFC](https://github.com/alibaba/hooks/issues/465) for more information
+> A Progressive Solution for Query Table Scene, [RFC](https://github.com/alibaba/hooks/issues/465) for more information

 ## Features